Estate Disputes and Will Challenges

 Seamus Ryan

 • You should be aware of the financial implications if your challenge is unsuccessful.
-Our will dispute lawyers can advise you on your chances of success and explain the options that are available to you.
+Our will dispute lawyers can advise you on your prospects of success and explain the options that are available to you.

 Is There a Time Limit to Challenge the Will in Melbourne?